scanse/sweep-3d-scanner-unity-viewer/README.md

 # sweep-3d-scanner-unity-viewer
 A simple unity project to view scans created by the [open source 3D scanner project](https://github.com/scanse/sweep-3d-scanner) in first person, including VR support.

-## Using the Viewer
+## Using the Viewer or Miniature Viewer

-- Run the executable `Point_Cloud_Viewer.exe`.
+- Run the executable `Point_Cloud_Viewer.exe` or `Miniature_Point_Cloud_Viewer.exe`.
 - Once the app loads, a file browser should open automatically.
 - Select a CSV pointcloud file, with the expected format.
 - Wait for the application to parse the file and render the points.
-- Use `Q` & `E` to adjust the vertical position of the point cloud so the camera appears to be at head height.
+- For the main viewer, use `Q` & `E` to adjust the vertical position of the point cloud so the camera appears to be at head height, and the floor in the scane matches the ground plane.
-- Alternatively, use `Z` & `C` to adjust the scale of the point cloud so it appears as a tiny model you can view like a diorama.
+- For the miniature viewer, experiment with the transform controls listed below to view the diorama.
 - To exit the application, simply `alt-tab` out and close the executable.

 ## Controls
 - `WASD`: movement
 - `Mouse`: look around
 - `Q` & `E`: adjust the vertical position of the point cloud
-- `Z` & `C`: adjust the scale of the point cloud
+- `Z` & `C`: adjust the scale of the point cloud (only available in miniature scene)
+- `R` & `T`: adjust the yaw rotation of the point cloud (only available in miniature scene)

 ## Compatible file format
 Only files with the expected format will open correctly.
 Attempting to open unexpected files will terminate the unity application.
 The application expects `.csv` files downloaded from the `sweep-3d-scanner` or exported from the `Sweep Visualizer` desktop application.